oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 Securing the Cosmos DB connection string is the same as the `ENCRYPT_KEY`: use Kubernetes secrets and `kubeseal` to properly encrypt it.

 Matt Raible did a great job of explaining secrets management in Kubernetes in his post, [Kubernetes to the Cloud with Spring Boot and JHipster](https://developer.okta.com/blog/2021/06/01/kubernetes-spring-boot-jhipster#encrypt-your-kubernetes-secrets).
 He also linked to a lot of great resources.
 I'm not going to go into much more detail explaining it here.
-Check the post out for more info.
+Check his post out for more info.

 The first thing you need to do is install `kubeseal` into the AKS cluster.
 You can take a look at [the `kubeseal` GitHub page](https://github.com/bitnami-labs/sealed-secrets) for more info.